Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md

-# .NET MVC Web application playground to test the migration to Azure AD
+# Playground .NET MVC Web application to test the migration to Azure AD

 > This sample assumes that you already have an AD FS environment.